feduke-nukem/flutter_easy_dialogs/README.md

 * Different pre-built dialogs and animations
 * Flexible mechanism of integrating custom self-built dialogs and animations
-* Show dialogs in any place of the application via BuildContext
+* Show dialogs in any place of the application

 ## Install